Malawi Wedding Traditions Cultural Wedding Guide 2025

 How has modernization affected Malawian wedding traditions?

-Modernization has transformed payment methods (85% cash lobola), venue choices (60% professional venues), and celebration duration (65% shortened to 1-2 days) while maintaining core traditions like money dances, family negotiations, and chitenje coordination.
+Modernization has transformed payment methods (increasingly cash-based lobola), venue choices (growing use of professional venues), and celebration duration (often shortened to 1-2 days) while maintaining core traditions like money dances, family negotiations, and chitenje coordination.

 What should international guests expect at a Malawian wedding?